iAbrar/Wikipedia-Viewer/README.md

 # Wikipedia Viewr
-This project is a part from free code camp challenge which a website that shows result for the search from wikipedia.
+This project is a part from free code camp challenge which a website that shows result for the search from wikipedia :page_facing_up: :notebook_with_decorative_cover:.
 Please click here for the [Live site](https://iabrar.github.io/Show-the-Local-Weather/).

 ## Project Screen Shot(s)
 version 0